London's Community Theatre 246a Lower Road, Waterloo, London, SE1 8SJ

 How should I prepare?

-You should come to the audition with some idea of which characters you are interested in performing, and with as much knowledge of the show as possible.
+You should come to the audition knowing which characters you are interested in performing, and with as much knowledge of the show as possible.
 Network Theatre Company auditions are normally preceded by an informal reading – you may like to come along to the reading to understand more about the show and get a feel for the characters.
 The audition notes will also ask you to fill out an audition form to bring, along with a photograph, or ask you to prepare a monologue.

 How do I register for an audition?